Moya Bowler: 1970s designs

-Despite Bowler's frequent appearances in the British fashion press, most of her designs were sold abroad – 98 per cent, according to Prudence Glynn, in an article about the parlous state of the British shoe industry in 1970.
+Despite Bowler's frequent appearances in the British fashion press, most of her designs were sold abroad – 98 percent, according to Prudence Glynn, in an article about the parlous state of the British shoe industry in 1970.
 Although most of her shoes were going abroad, she remained part of the UK fashion industry as an academic, teaching at Kingston Polytechnic.

 In 1970, a fashion writer said that Bowler seemed to be the only shoe designer experimenting with new materials; her new season's range for the shoe store Sacha featured platform heels in pearlised plastic with a leather upper in red, green and orange.
 Another pair from the same range featured two-tone heels and details and came in chocolate brown and white.

-Bowler's work with leathers was not just restricted to shoes; in the early 1970s she designed a sheepskin coat for Anartex, a trading name for the Alexandria-based company Donald Macdonald.
+Bowler's work with leather was not just restricted to shoes; in the early 1970s she designed a sheepskin coat for Anartex, a trading name for the Alexandria-based company Donald Macdonald.